If you have been betrayed by a spouse: The God who sees you has been there.

 Jesus felt the white-hot pain of betrayal even as he died on a cross for us all.1

-The men who followed him most closely had abandoned him.
+The men who had followed Jesus most closely had now abandoned him.
 In addition, Peter had denied him.
-All of that must have hurt him very much.
+All of that must have hurt him deeply.
 Yet note, as Jesus himself did: Only one of the 12 acted treacherously against him.

 See the Lord’s grave words.
 Hear his broken heart.